This directory has moved. Here’s where we’re now keeping track (and trying hard to keep things up to date).

 Pho 14 is open for takeout and delivery from noon to 8:30 p.m.
 Call 202-986-2326.

-Politics and Prose is closed to the public, but it has resumed online and phone orders for pickup and it continues to deliver orders by mail if that’s what you prefer.
+Politics and Prose is closed to the public, but is accepting online and phone orders for pickup and it continues to deliver orders by mail if that’s what you prefer.
 The store continues to host live author talks via webcast and it is offering its classes online.

 Sheffield Wine & Liquors Shoppe is open Monday through Saturday from 10 a.m. to 7:30 p.m.